AbdooOwd/AbdooOS-64bit/docs/how-it-works.md

 The BIOS is extremly important when booting our OS, except if you can code you own BIOS from scratch (: _(But if you ever plan on doing so, take a look at [this](https://stackoverflow.com/a/10891215))_.

+## GDT

+The **GDT** or Global Descriptor Table is a binary data structure containing **entries** that tell the CPU about the memory **segments** _(Code and Data segment information)_.
+And this GDT is pointed to using a **"GDTR"** which has an address set to the GDT's address and a size which is the size of the GDT subtracted by one _(because the maximum value of the size is 65535, and a GDT's size can be 65536_ _which will make it 0, and GDT's size cannot be 0)_.
+So using the intrusction `lgdt` _(Load GDT)_ with this GDTR pointer will load the GDT it is pointing to.

+Each entry in the GDT are 8 bytes long.
+The first entry is always null, and it is the "null-descriptor".
+This null-entry is the first thing in the GDT so it is located at: `GDT's address + 0`, knowing that the GDT's address is pointed to by the GDTR.
+From this logic, we can understand that each entry is at `entry number * size of entry in bytes = offset of entry relative to GDT's offset`.
+This means that if I want to find the address of the entry 3 in the GDT, we calculate: `3 (entry number) * 8 (size of entry) = 24`.
+And so we can calculate the general offset of the entry by calculating:
+`GDT's offset + entry's offset relative to GDT = entry's offset`.
+Let's say that our GDT is at 0x80004220 _(this is where my GDT was located)_, knowing that 24 is `18` in hexadecimal, in our example, the calculations are:
+`0x80004220 + (24 = 0x18) = 0x80004238`.
+This means that the entry's offset is `0x80004238`.

+Each entry is composed of:
+-   **A Limit:** 20-bit value.
+Defines the maximum addressable unit (???).

+-   **A Base Address:** 32-bit value.
+Contains the linear address of the segment's beginning *(the address is distributed to multiple bases like base_high, base_mid, base low)*.

+-   **An Access Byte:** 8-bit value, where each bit defines the privileges of the segment.

+    -   **Present Bit:** Allows an entry to refer to a valid segment.
+    Must be set 1 for any valid segment.

+    -   **Descriptor Privilege Level:** CPU privilege level.
+    Like rings _(0 is the highest privilege level)_.

+    -   **Descriptor Type:** If 0 then it's a system segment.
+    If 1 then it's a code or data segment.

+    -   **Executable Bit:** If 1 this is executable _(code segment)_.
+    If 0 then this is data _(data segment)_.

+    -   **Direction Bit:** Check OSDev wiki.
+I'm lazy (:

+    -   **Read or Write Bit:** For code segments it must be readable.
+If it's 0 then it is not readable.
+If 1 then it is readable.
+    For data segments, 0 means no write-access and 1 means write-access.

+    -   **Accessed Bit:** If 0, the CPU will set it when it accesses the segment.
+    If 1, the segment has already been accessed since last time we cleared the bit.

+-   **Flags:** 4-bit value.
+Each bit defines a flag.

+    -   **Granularity Flag:** If 0, the segment's limit is in bytes units.
+    If 1 then the segment's limit's unit is 4KiB.

+    -   **Size Flag:** If 0, then the descriptor defines a 16-bit protected mode segment.
+    If 1, the descriptor defines a 32-bit protected mode segment.
+    _(A GDT can have both 16-bit and 32-bit selectors at once)_.

+    -   **Long Mode Code Flag:** If 1, the descriptor defines a 64-bit code segment, so the **Size Flag** should be 0.
+If 0, then this is another type of segment _(not code nor data)_.